iPaper/ipaper.github.io/pages/integration--iframing-flipbooks.md

 	It's important that you follow our directions below precisely.
 There are many devices and what may work for you in testing will fail for users in production.
 If you manage to get something working that isn't described here, do tell us so we can verify the 	solution.
 Anything but the below is to be considered unsupported and may fail either nor or in the future.
 "%}

-## Requirements

-* A working Custom Domain module.
-Specifically, the actual Flipbook needs to be on a subdomain to the domain on which the iframe is placed.

 ## iFraming Flipbooks in 100x100% Size